psubedi2026/TIY_DC_Java_Prework/README.md

   * While not a focus of the course, we will need to do some front-end development when we get into web applications.
   * Work through the [Codecademy course on HTML & CSS](https://www.codecademy.com/en/tracks/web) so you have a basic familiarity with them.
 Take screen shot of your success.
   * Add screenshots to your Hello World GIT repository and submit.

+### Class Policies

+Your new career starts now.
+Literally.
+You're not in school, you're doing your job.
+As such, I expect you to be professional in every respect.
+This includes:

+ * Show up to work.
+ * Show up to work on time.
+ * Complete your work on time and to the best of your abilities.
+ * Be proactive when challenges arise.
+ * Treat each other and yourself with respect.

+The following is reiterated from the "Student Bulletin" document.
+These are all part of the agreement that you signed with The Iron Yard when you enrolled:

+**Don't Miss Class** - You can miss up to 4 lectures; after that, your enrollment in career support is forfeit.
+Don't miss any classes, if you can at all help it.
+We will be moving very fast, missing even a single class can be catastrophic!
+This is to help with expectations: I show up, you show up, we all show up --- and kick ass! :-) Also, please show up on time.
+We count 2 lates as an absence.
+All I ask for is general respect of the crew and class so that we can learn without constant hiccups and interruptions!

+**Do Your Work** - Your homework is due by 9 AM on the day of its deadline.
+After that, it is late.
+If you miss homework assignments, come talk to me, because I know problems and emergencies can happen.
+However, you will be required to make up for late/incomplete assignments, so don't fall behind!
+I would rather see a solid attempt on time than a complete assignment late.
+Solid attempts are not considered late!

+**Be Honorable** - You should use all resources available to you, including open-source code, but copy and pasting open-source code will not only render your homework unacceptable but will also prevent you from learning the material (and often from writing code that works).
+Copying homework can result in forfeiting career support.

+**Treat Yourself and Others With Respect** - [Read and live the code of conduct.](https://online.theironyard.com/library/paths/44/units/94/lessons/437) I run a class based on human decency and respect - I want everyone to be welcome.
+Generally speaking, if something can be taken the wrong way, be careful how you say it!
+Have an issue with someone?
+If you ever have any issues, just reach out to me or any of The Iron Yard employees.
+I promise we will represent everyone fairly and equally, as we genuinely care for the well-being of our students.